Michelle Tafel of City Year DC Named to Washington Business Journal’s “40 Under 40”

 Michelle’s Twitter and Instagram: @cydcmichelle

 About City Year: City Year helps students and schools succeed.
 Diverse teams of City Year AmeriCorps members provide support to students, classrooms and the whole school, helping to ensure that students in systemically under-resourced schools receive a high-quality education that prepares them with the skills and mindsets to thrive and contribute to their community.
-A 2015 study shows that schools that partner with City Year were up to 2-3 times more likely to improve on math and English assessments.
-A proud member of the AmeriCorps national service network, City Year is supported by the Corporation for National and Community Service, local school districts, and private philanthropy.
+A 2015 study shows that schools that partner with City Year were up to two-three times more likely to improve on math and English assessments.
+A proud member of the AmeriCorps national service network, City Year is supported by the Corporation for National and Community Service, local school districts and private philanthropy.
 City Year partners with public schools in 29 communities across the U.S. and through international affiliates in the U.K. and South Africa.
 Learn more at www.cityyear.org.

 Comcast NBCUniversal announced a three-year partnership renewal agreement, which brings Comcast NBCUniversal's overall support of City Year to nearly $115 million cash and in-kind.Read more about Comcast NBCUniversal and City Year announce renewed partnership agreement